OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 - `cdr`: event of CDR/Webhook.
 Can take multiple forms according to the type of event (see [OpenVidu CDR](reference-docs/openvidu-server-cdr/){:target="_blank"})
 - `kms`: Kurento Media Server event.
 These events are always associated to one WebRTC endpoint (a publisher or a subscriber).
 Can take multiple forms according to the type of event (see [Kurento docs](https://doc-kurento.readthedocs.io/en/latest/features/events.html){:target="_blank"})
-- `monitoringStats`: event of CPU, memory and network statistics usage of OpenVidu Sever Pro Node
 - `webrtcStats`: event of WebRTC statistics for each media endpoint established in Media Nodes
+- `webrtcDebug`: event with further information about the WebRTC negotiation process, such as SDPs, for each media endpoint established in Media Nodes
 - `networkQualityStats`: event of network quality for a specific client.
 See [Network quality](advanced-features/network-quality/){:target="_blank"}
 - `sessionSummary`: summary of a session, stored once it is closed
-- `recordingSummary`: summary of a recording, stored once its session is closed
+- `recordingSummary`: summary of a recording, stored once its session is closed.
+This object does not hold the final values of the recording entity and some properties may not be properly defined.
+Use _cdr_ event *[recordingStatusChanged](reference-docs/openvidu-server-cdr/#recordingstatuschanged){:target="_blank"}* with property _status_ set to _ready_ to get the full recording object
 - `userSummary`: summary of a user, stored once its session is closed
 - `connectionSummary`: summary of a connection, stored once its session is closed
 - `publisherSummary`: summary of a publisher, stored once its session is closed